nodejs/node/doc/api/deprecations.md

 Type: Runtime

 Accessors on `Object.prototype` are subject to object traversal attacks and cause concerns for security audits.
-A variety of these are considered deprecated by the [Legacy Object.prototype Accessor Methods][] by the JS standard.
+A variety of these are deprecated by the [Legacy Object.prototype Accessor Methods][] by the JS standard.
 Modern replacements are `Object.defineProperty`, `Object.getPrototypeOf`, and `Object.setPrototypeOf` and not subject to path traversal.
 This affects: